Becklyn/mojave/README.md

 You have all [QUnit](https://qunitjs.com/) globals available.
 Also the library itself is loaded in the `window.mojave` global.
 For details, please take a look at `tests/build/complete-library-build.js`.

+Please note that all test case files need to work in all supported browsers, so ES2015 features are not supported.

 ### Working on the project